 Where Does My Property Go After I Die?

 Some property passes automatically to another party upon death, such as family members in a joint bank account.
-The court will examine other property subject to the estate and grant it to the appropriate party.
+Property subject to transfer-on-death instructions would go to the named beneficiary.

 You may have heard of "probating a will."
-This refers to a will presented to the court that fulfills the legal requirements to be upheld as valid.
+This refers to a will presented to the court that fulfills the legal requirements of a last will and testament.
+The decedent's property can be transferred to beneficiaries during the probate process.

-The court then considers the directions written in the will.
-If nothing is illegal or overridden by other laws, the court divides the property according to the deceased's wishes.
+The probate court then considers the directions written in the will during the probate process.
+If nothing is illegal or overridden by other laws, the court divides the property according to the deceased's wishes and distributes the remaining assets to named beneficiaries.

 Estate Administration Process When You Don't Have a Will